Frontear/flake-templates/README.md

 ## License
 The templates found in this repository are subject to the GNU GPLv3 license.
 I encourage you all to post your changes and usages of these templates online, to share and spread the knowledge.

+Please note that this license does not apply to your code, such as what is found in `src/`.